North Carolina chosen for supersonic passenger jet plant

 Boom is one of several companies trying to revive supersonic passenger travel, which died with the grounding of the Concorde nearly two decades ago.
 Boom has built a one-third-size demonstrator aircraft called the XB1, but now it faces the daunting challenge of bulking that up.

-Boom boasts of “pre-orders” from several potential customers including United Airlines, which last year announced plans to buy 15 copies of the Overture and take options for another 35.
+Boom boasts of “pre-orders” from several potential customers.
+United Airlines also announced last year an agreement to buy 15 copies of the Overture and take options for another 35.
 United, however, said any orders hinge on Boom meeting certain financial and operational targets, which it declined to describe in any detail.

 Skeptics say that if supersonic passenger travel were really feasible, Boeing and Airbus would be building the planes instead of leaving the market to startups like Boom.